toFrankie/github-blogger/README.md

 4. Open the command palette again and type `Open Github Blogger` to start writing your blog.

+## Important Notes

+- Please ensure that your Blogger repository is public.
+The reason is that the image uses jsDelivr + Github for CDN acceleration, which does not support private repository. [jsdelivr #18243](https://github.com/jsdelivr/jsdelivr/issues/18243#issuecomment-857512289)

 ## About

 The extension mainly consists of the following libraries: